By Madison Bowden

 The weather could have not been more perfect.
 In years past, the weather has been quite unpredictable.

 Participants ran either the Fun Run (1 mile) or the 5k (3 miles).
 This year’s 5k was an official Peachtree Qualifier.

-In interviewing both the current Chair and the prior year’s Chair, the total amount of participants this year was around 350.
-The pre-race sign-ups was around 270 and walk-ups were around 80 including Santa’s helpers.
+In interviewing both the current Chair (Service League leader) and the prior year’s Chair, the total amount of participants this year was around 350.
+The pre-race sign ups were around 270 and walk-ups were around 80 including Santa’s helpers.
 This number was a little more than last year!